 Michael Arends.
-Mr. Arends has served as our Chief Financial Officer since May 2003 and as a member of the Office of the CEO since October 2016.
+Mr. Arends has served as our Chief Financial Officer since May 2003, our Co-CEO, including previously a member of the Office of the CEO since October 2016.
 Prior to joining Marchex, Mr. Arends held various positions at KPMG since 1992, most recently as a Partner in KPMG's Pacific Northwest Information, Communications and Entertainment assurance practice.
 Mr. Arends is a Certified Public Accountant and a Chartered Accountant and received a Bachelor of Commerce degree from the University of Alberta.